 31. Take a boat ride on Lake Bled, Slovenia

-Nestled between lush forests and snow-capped mountains, Lake Bled, is undoubtedly a photographer’s dream.
-A medieval castle clinging to the rocky cliff and the picturesque island church makes the region as dreamy as it can.
+Nestled between lush forests and snow-capped mountains, Lake Bled is undoubtedly a photographer’s dream.
+A medieval castle clinging to the rocky cliff and the picturesque island church make the region as dreamy as it can.
 Row your boat over to the tiny isle to absorb the beauty of your tranquil surroundings.
 Don’t forget to eat the scrumptious Bled Cake while you are in the area.

 32. Rent a Bike and ride along the canals in Amsterdam